 After you finish the sharpening process don’t forget to clean your sharpening stone, you can check our 3 simple steps to clean your Sharpening stone.

 One thing that I love is the magnetic knife rack in my kitchen.
 If you don’t have one of these, they make the perfect place to keep your knives.
 That said, magnetic knife racks often run into problems with stainless steel knives.
 Most common stainless steel knives today are non-magnetic.
 This has to do with their high chromium content, and also the nickel that is sometimes added.
 They are non-magnetic therefor they won’t stick on your magnetic knife rack.

 But as we already saw, VG-10 isn’t the same as other stainless steel knives.
 And if you have a magnetic knife rack around, you may be wondering whether or not VG-10 steel is magnetic or not.

 Based on my experience, VG-10 steel is a little magnetic, but not as much as other knives.
 My VG-10 steel knives stuck to my magnetic knife rack, but it was quite weak.
 It doesn’t stick as hard as other metals do.
 At times I felt like it might fall off on its own.

 If you want to keep your VG-10 steel knives on a magnetic knife rack, it’s a good idea to get a second magnet.
 It’s not that VG-10 can’t stick to magnets, it’s just that it needs a strong magnet.
 That’s why if your magnet is weak, you can always add another one to strengthen it.
 And when you do, your VG-10 steel knives will stick to it like a rock.

-By the way, here our recommended VG-10 Knive that I personally use.
+By the way, here (Check it at Amazon) is my recommended VG-10 Knive that I personally use.